Guidance College offers various types of programs to meet the needs of the community at large.

 Our Master’s in Islamic Education program encompasses two different tracks.
 Completing the two tracks successfully (40 credit hours) would entitle the candidate to earn a Master’s Degree in Islamic Education.
 Completing the Islamic Studies and Their Teaching Methodology track only (total of 19 credit hours) would result in getting a Post Baccalaureate Certificate in Islamic Studies.
 While completing the Teacher Certification track (21 credit hours) would make the student a Certified Teacher.

-Additionally, certified teachers, who already have their teacher certificate from a different university, can still take the Islamic Studies track, in which Guidance College will accept their teacher certificate as dual credit and grant them a Master’s Degree in Islamic Education.
+Additionally, certified teachers, who already have their teaching certificate from a different university, can still take the Islamic Studies track, in which Guidance College will accept their teacher certificate as dual credit and grant them a Master’s Degree in Islamic Education.

-Our EMIF Executive Master’s in Islamic Finance program encompasses two different components.
-Completing the two components successfully (total of 38 credit hours Courses) would entitle the candidate to earn an Executive Master’s Degree in Islamic Finance.
-While completing the first year courses only will result in an industrial qualification called Guidance College CIFP (Post Baccalaureate Certificate of Islamic Finance Professional).
+Our MAEF Master’s in Islamic Economics & Finance program encompasses two different components.
+Completing the two components successfully (total of 38 credit hours Courses) would entitle the candidate to earn an Master’s Degree in Islamic Economics & Finance.
+While completing the first-year courses only will result in an industrial qualification called Guidance College CIFP (Post Baccalaureate Certificate of Islamic Finance Professional).